p3drosola/Backbone.GroupedCollection/README.md

 - Sorting groups and models in groups seperately
 - Appending new models to the right group automatically
 - Adding and removing groups when models are added or removed
+- Creating a dynamic tree that responds to change events in the models

 ### How does it work?